 The Chamber of Digital Commerce, the leading global blockchain trade association, announced today the addition of BNP Paribas and BNY Mellon, two major international banks, to the Chamber’s Executive Committee.

 With a presence in over 70 countries, BNP Paribas is one of the largest banks in the world, serving more than 30 million customers.
-The institution is also globally recognized as an important innovator in distributed ledger technology.
-In December 2016, it processed and cleared its first real-time blockchain payments.
+The institution is recognized as an important innovator in distributed ledger technology.
+In December 2016, it processed and cleared its first real-time blockchain payment.

 Sadia Halim, Head of Innovation CIB Americas at BNP Paribas said: